 Filing Medical Malpractice Claim

-- That the medical professional was negligent
+- The medical professional was negligent

-- And, finally, that the injury led to damages such as additional medical bills, physical and mental pain and suffering, lost work, and lost earning potential
+- And, finally, the injury led to damages such as additional medical bills, physical and mental pain and suffering, lost work, and lost earning potential

 Missed Diagnosis Versus Misdiagnosis

 Misdiagnosis is caused by a doctor who has all the information and makes a wrong diagnosis.
 A missed diagnosis is a doctor who has all the information and fails to make a diagnosis.
 While the two sound very similar and both cause unnecessary suffering, they are different in the eyes of the law.
 However, in either situation, the patient is left vulnerable and may have a viable personal injury case.

 To build your claim so that you can collect damages, your attorney will gather important records that document your complaints and symptoms.

 Expert Medical Witnesses

 Medical malpractice cases almost always require expert testimony.
 Experts are usually physicians, pharmacists, surgeons, or other licensed healthcare practitioners whose expertise and experience qualify them to testify on a specific medical practice.
 They examine the facts of the case based on your medical records and patient history.
 They often prepare written statements, visual aids, or models to explain what happened, why it happened, and how medical malpractice is responsible for what happened.